Carvu94/CI-PP2-Quiz/README.md

 1. Log in (or sign up) to GitHub.

-2. Find the repository for this project.
+2. Find the repository for this project, CI-PP2-Quiz.

 3. Click on the Settings link.